Corporate Governance Code

 The Company is externally managed and all directors are non-executive directors.
 This means that the Board and Management Team interact in a different way to those in an internally managed business with the relationship governed by the terms of a contract, and that the Group has no employees.
 When considering the application of the Code, we consider that the employees of the Investment Adviser and its related service provider, Prestbury Investment Holdings Limited, would, for these purposes, be considered to be the Group’s workforce despite not being employees of the Group.

-Throughout the year ended 31 December 2020, the Company has complied with the provisions of the Code save for two cases where departure from the provisions of the Code is considered by the Board to be appropriate.
-These are explained in the following sections and relate to the vesting and holding period for incentive rewards and the composition of the Nominations Committee.
+Throughout the year ended 31 December 2021, the Company has complied with the provisions of the Code save for two cases where departure from the provisions of the Code is considered by the Board to be appropriate.
+These are explained in the following sections and relate to the composition of the Nomination Committee and the vesting and holding period for incentive rewards.

 Board Leadership and Company Purpose

 A. Leadership should be provided by an effective and entrepreneurial board whose role is to promote the long term sustainable success of the company, generating value for shareholders and contributing to wider society.

 B. The board should establish the company’s purpose, values and strategy, and satisfy itself that these and its culture are aligned.
 All directors must act with integrity, lead by example and promote the desired culture.

 C. The board should ensure that the necessary resources are in place for the company to meet its objectives and measure performance against them.
 The board should also establish a framework of prudent and effective controls, which enable risk to be assessed and managed.

 D. In order for the company to meet its responsibilities to shareholders and stakeholders, the board should ensure effective engagement with, and encourage participation from, those parties.E.The board should ensure that workforce policies and practices are consistent with the company’s values and support long term sustainable success.
 The workforce should be able to raise any matters of concern.